transdigiware/blockchain/enterprise_upgrade_tool.md

 If you are the founder of the network (PeerOrg1), you need to repeat these steps to upgrade one of the ordering organization CAs, in addition to a CA for your peer organization.

 For each CA you want to upgrade, enter a **Display Name** for the new CA on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You will use this name to identify the CA in future steps.
 You also need to create the enroll ID and enroll secret of the CA Admin. **Save these values**.
-You can use these values to generate the CA admin identity and operate your CA. After you provide the required information, click **Start** to create the CA. The CA takes about five to ten minutes to start.
-If the creation of a CA fails, click on the overflow menu next to the CA and then click **Delete Certificate Authority**.
+You can use these values to generate the CA admin identity and operate your CA.

+After you provide the required information, click **Start** to create the CA. If the creation of a CA fails, click on the overflow menu next to the CA and then click **Delete Certificate Authority**.

 ### Step Two: Operate your Certificate Authority on {{site.data.keyword.blockchainfull_notm}} Platform 2.0